gocodebox/lifterlms/.wordpress-org/readme/05-description.md

 **With over 10 years development,** our team is deeply engaged with the WordPress community.
 We encourage our integration partners to create the extensions you need most, like Affiliate WP, Monster Insights, WP Fusion, popular form plugins, GamiPress, Astra Pro, and more.

-Don't see an integration you need?
-Connect your LifterLMS website to 7,000+ other apps via [Zapier](https://lifterlms.com/docs/getting-started-with-lifterlms-and-zapier/?utm_source=LifterLMS%20Plugin&utm_medium=README&utm_campaign=Readme%20to%20Sale).

 ### Open Source, Completely Free Core Plugin